tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 Examples of casts, illustrating the situations in the chart:

-``CAST(TRUE AS STRING)`` is legal because the intersection of the  "From BOOLEAN" row with the "To STRING" column is ``A--`` and the first letter of ``A--`` is for explicit cast and A means Always Allowed.
+``CAST(TRUE AS STRING)`` is legal.
+The intersection of the "From BOOLEAN" row with the "To STRING" column is ``A--`` and the first letter of ``A--`` is for explicit cast and A means Always Allowed.
 The result is 'TRUE'.

 ``UPDATE ...
-SET varbinary_column = 'A'`` is illegal because the intersection of the "From STRING" row with the "To VARBINARY" column is ``A--`` and the second letter of ``A--`` is for implicit cast (assignment) and - means not allowed.
+SET varbinary_column = 'A'`` is illegal.
+The intersection of the "From STRING" row with the "To VARBINARY" column is ``A--`` and the second letter of ``A--`` is for implicit cast (assignment) and - means not allowed.
 The result is an error message.

-``1.7E-1 > 0`` is legal because the intersection of the "From numeric" row with the "To numeric" column is SSA, and the third letter of SSA is for implicit cast (comparison) and A means Always Allowed.
+``1.7E-1 > 0`` is legal.
+The intersection of the "From numeric" row with the "To numeric" column is SSA, and the third letter of SSA is for implicit cast (comparison) and A means Always Allowed.
 The result is TRUE.

-``11 > '2'`` is illegal because the intersection of the "From numeric" row with the "To STRING" column is A-- and the third letter of A-- is for implicit cast (comparison) and - means not allowed.
+``11 > '2'`` is illegal.
+The intersection of the "From numeric" row with the "To STRING" column is A-- and the third letter of A-- is for implicit cast (comparison) and - means not allowed.
 The result is an error message.
 For detailed explanation see the following section.

-``CAST('5' AS INTEGER)`` is legal because the intersection of the "From STRING" row with the "To numeric" column is S-- and the first letter of S-- is for explicit cast and S means Sometimes Allowed.
+``CAST('5' AS INTEGER)`` is legal.
+The intersection of the "From STRING" row with the "To numeric" column is S-- and the first letter of S-- is for explicit cast and S means Sometimes Allowed.
 However, ``CAST('5.5' AS INTEGER)`` is illegal because 5.5 is not an integer -- if the string contains post-decimal digits and the target is INTEGER or UNSIGNED,